Prepared to Handle Any Case Contact Attorney Adam Allen Arant to find out how he can help you.

 In proving a DUI, the burden of proof is on the prosecution.
 Chemical testing can be challenged because all the equipment used must meet certain requirements, including maintenance and calibration.
 These tests can give inaccurate results.
 If standard procedure for administering the chemical test was not followed by the arresting officer, this can also influence the test results.

-If you or someone you love has been arrested for DUI in Fremont, Newark, or Union City, then we urge you to contact an attorney from the Law Offices of Adam Allen Arant.
+If you or someone you love has been arrested for DUI in Fremont, Newark, or Union City, then we urge you to contact an attorney from The Arant Law Group, APC.
 As a family-oriented law firm driven by results, regardless of the circumstances of your arrest, you will receive top-notch and effective legal guidance.
-With their extensive experience in handling DUI cases all throughout the Fremont area and the surrounding cities, you can be confident in their ability to resolve your case next.
+With extensive experience in handling DUI cases all throughout the Fremont area and the surrounding cities, you can be confident in the firm’s ability to pursue a resolution in your case.

 Alameda County DUI Resources